 General property market in East London

 Of the total number of properties to buy in Whitechapel/Wapping, nearly all (a huge 93.9% – or 977) were flats.
 This was compared to just 39 terraced houses, 13 detached and 12 semi-detached.
 It was an even more pronounced story in Canary Wharf with 97.4% of all properties (i.e. 2,079 flats) on offer, 33 terraced homes, 12 semi-detached and 11 detached.
-The majority of flats had two bedrooms (898) or bedrooms (785), suggesting they were mostly for young professionals or those working nearby.
+The majority of flats had two bedrooms (898) or one (785), suggesting they were mostly for young professionals or those working nearby.
 Two-bedroom and one-bedroom apartments were also the most popular in Whitechapel/Wapping, with 454 and 333 properties respectively.

 Private rental market in East London

-In January 2019, there were 1,211 properties for private rental in Whitehall/Wapping.
+In January 2019, there were 1,211 properties for private rental in Whitechapel/Wapping.
 The average rental price was £2,314 pcm.
 Not surprisingly, the vast majority were flats (1,019), compared to 76 rooms to rent and 53 houses.
 The average time on the market per property was 212 days.

 It was a similar picture with Canary Wharf, where there were 1,917 properties to rent at an average price of £2,318 pcm.
 A total of 1,560 rentals were flats, 117 were houses and 111 were rooms to rent.
 The average time it took for a rental to be leased was 227 days.